SEKCJ/G_Hall/README.md

-# G Hall
-# Simulation of Hoover High School EAVR
+# G Hall - VR Simulation of Hoover High School EAVR

 In Development - \
 Meshes made with Blender and Solidworks \